canmom/canmom.github.io/_posts/nier/2021-07-19-automata-part-1.md

 The story <cite>Small Flowers</cite> [[Ark](https://theark.wiki/w/Small_Flowers)] portrays a Machine Lifeform who becomes obsessed with growing and observing a plant, even after being almost destroyed in a large-scale battle with Machine Lifeforms.
 We meet many other machines with a particular obsession: fighting, speed, philosophical considerations that lead them to suicide... but some machines definitely have more influence.
 Generally speaking, they are the bosses of the game.
 Many of them have become active only recently...

 ### Plato 1728

+{% include figure.html src="/embed/nier/AmazarashiCover.webp" alt="Cover of the Amazarashi single 'Deserving of Life', featuring 2B and 9S standing on a destroyed machine lifeform." class="float right" %}

 Plato 1728 is the subject of the <cite>3C3C1D119440927</cite> DLC for <cite>Automata</cite> and the tie-in [Amazarashi](https://en.wikipedia.org/wiki/Amazarashi) single <cite>Deserving of Life</cite>.
 (The name of this DLC breaks down as "3 Costumes, 3 Coliseums, 1 Dream" and a date 27th September 11944, which is when these events take place in the timeline.)